chainapsis/ewallet/examples/README.md

 # Keplr Embedded Examples

 Starter examples for building dApps with Keplr Embedded.
-Each example is a standalone project.
 You can run each example locally by following the instructions in the README.

+## Requirements

+- Node.js 22+
+- Yarn (workspaces)

 ## Examples